Utah woman says bison flipped her into air, broke her ankle

 SALT LAKE CITY (AP) — Kayleigh Davis was hiking on a trail Friday evening at Antelope Island State Park in Utah chasing the sunset, when she was suddenly, violently, flipped into the air by a bison.

+“I’m up in the air thinking, ‘What’s going to happen to me after this?'”
+Davis said Monday.

 When she looked up, the bison was hovering over her.
-The 22-year-old woman screamed as the large, shaggy animal sniffed her and dug in its hooves before eventually leaving her alone, KSL-TV reports.
+The 22-year-old woman screamed as the large, shaggy animal sniffed her and dug in its hooves before eventually leaving her alone, she said.

 The incident left her with a broken ankle and a gash on her leg.